Jonazan2/PatBoy/README.md

 Game Boy emulator written in C++ with SDL2 and OpenGL.

 # Specification
 PatBoy follows GameBoy specification that can be found in the pandocs as well as in the documentation provided by nintendo in the Game Boy Programming manual.
+The documentation needed for building a game boy emulator can be found in: http://bgb.bircd.org/pandocs.htm.

 # Dependencies